 First, there is need to alleviate the forest degradation, fragmentation and loss.
 To do that, it is essential to identify the attributes of the human population growth that drive the forest degradation, fragmentation and loss.
 Second, there is need to increase the amount of forest habitat by reforesting degraded sites and by creating forest corridors between existing fragments.
-Thus, it is essential that we identify the key ecological factors that influence the vulnerability of these species to habitat loss and fragmentation.
-In addition, there is need to focus our attention to other problems that arise because of habitat loss and fragmentation and can further imperil populations of the endangered primates.
+Thus, it is essential to identify the key ecological factors that influence the vulnerability of these species to habitat loss and fragmentation.
+Finally, there is need to focus research efforts on other problems that arise when habitat is fragmented and lost, and further imperils populations of species.
 The most important of these problems include increased prevalence of diseases and parasites, the loss of genetic diversity, and the disruption of gene flow between populations.

-My overall aim in this project is to address these issues comprehensively by way of a long-term research project.
+The central goal of this project is to address the issues outlined above through a comprehensive long-term research plan.

-2. FINDINGS OF RESEARCH SUPPORTED BY MY FIRST RUFFORD SMALL GRANT:
+2. FINDINGS FROM RESEARCH SUPPORTED BY MY FIRST RUFFORD SMALL GRANT:

-In the first phase of my research focused on the red colobus and supported by a Rufford Small Grant, I accomplished two goals.
+In the first phase of my research focused on the red colobus, and supported by a Rufford Small Grant, I accomplished two goals.
 First, I found that the density and the size of colobus social groups were determined by the abundance of food trees, and that the forest composition of tree species as well as edge habitat determined whether colobus occupied a forest.
 Therefore, effective conservation measures may require strategies that consider factors that influence both the occurrence and the relative abundance of the primates in the forests (Mbora & Meikle 2004a).
 Second, I found that forests outside TRPNR were in as good a condition as those inside TRPNR, and that there were no differences in composition or size of groups among colobus in the two areas.
 Since the population of red colobus is in decline, then forests outside the TRPNR are very important for the conservation of the Tana River red colobus and should be conserved (Mbora & Meikle 2004b).